Reading at Victoria Lane Academy

 In Year 2, a more independent approach to reading comprehension is encouraged and developed through both daily guided reading sessions (30 mins) and dedicated time for longer class novels (15 mins).

 In KS2, every class has daily 45 minute reading lessons in the morning where pupils work on their reading skills, either independently or with support from teaching staff in guided/shared reading sessions.
-Just before lunch, teachers read class novels to their pupils, encouraging reading for pleasure and further developing comprehension skills through high-quality modelling/discussions.
-In addition two hours every week are allocated to Reading Plus – An online, progressive reading programme that improves pupils’ vocabulary, fluency and comprehension.
+From 12:00 until 12:15 teachers read class novels to their pupils, encouraging reading for pleasure and further developing comprehension skills through high-quality modelling/discussions.
+In addition a 40 minute session is allocated to Reading Plus every week – An online, progressive reading programme that improves pupils’ vocabulary, fluency and comprehension.

 Further opportunities to read ‘to find out’ are incorporated into Science lessons and foundation subjects.